fastavro/fastavro/README.md

 pure Python implementation, comment out `FASTAVRO_USE_CYTHON=1 python setup.py build_ext --inplace` and re-run.

+NOTE: Some tests might fail when running the tests locally.
+An example of this is this codec tests.
+If the supporting codec library is not availabe, the test will fail.
+These failures can be ignored since the tests will on pull requests and will be run in the correct environments with the correct dependecies set up.

 ### Releasing

 We release both to [pypi][pypi] and to [conda-forge][conda-forge].